waa/watch_bacula_SD-FD/README.md

 # watch -tn1 watch_bacula_SD-FD.py -S bacula-file -C bacula-fd,x1carbon-fd
 ```

-Note: Since we are calling `watch_bacula_SD-FD.py` using `watch -tn1`, the output below will be updated every second:
+Note: Since we are calling `watch_bacula_SD-FD.py` using `watch -tn1`, the output below will be dynamically updated every second:

 ## Sample output using the above command line:
 ```